PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 -  1 Introduction
 -  2 A brief overview
 -  3 Diagram style
-    -  3.1 Transaction Graphs
+    -  3.1 Transaction graphs
         - Transaction types
-    -  3.2 Message Exchange Diagrams
+    -  3.2 Message exchange diagrams
-    -  3.3 Payment Channel Balance Diagrams
+    -  3.3 Payment channel balance diagrams
--  4 Simple Payment Channel
+-  4 Simple payment channel
     -  4.1 Opening the channel
-    -  4.2 Updating balances in the channel
+    -  4.2 Updating the balances in the channel
-    -  4.3 Redeeming a Commitment Transaction
+    -  4.3 Redeeming a commitment transaction
-    -  4.4 Exercising the Refund Branch
+    -  4.4 Redeeming the refund branch
--  5 Two-way Channels
+-  5 Two-way channels
-    -  5.1 Revocable Transactions
+    -  5.1 Revocable transactions
     -  5.3 Using sha-trees for efficient construcion and storage of revocation secrets
     -  5.2 Using revocable transactions to construct two-way payment channels
--  6 Everlasting Payment Channels
+-  6 Non-expiring payment channels
     -  6.1 Symmetric commitment states
-    -  6.2 Opening an everlasting payment channel
+    -  6.2 Opening the channel
     -  6.3 Updating the balance
     -  6.4 Closing the channel co-operatively
     -  6.5 Closing the channel unilaterally